Why Are Businesses Not Satisfied With Their Conversion Rates, And What Can They Do About It?

-Conversion Rate Optimization is a long-term process that helps you analyze what’s wrong, understand how you can fix it, and optimize your website to boost its conversion rate.
+Conversion Rate Optimization is a long-term process that helps you analyze what’s not working, understand how you can fix it, and optimize your website to boost its conversion rate.
+And it has become a booming industry as companies seek to test, learn, and improve conversion rates.

-In addition to the challenge of “lack of resources”, CRO is still pictured as an “optional” or “additional” marketing effort, but not a “necessary” one.
+In addition to the challenge of “lack of resources” for CRO, it is still viewed as an “optional” or “additional” marketing effort, but not a “necessary” one.
 Some marketers still believe that some quick fixes can do the magic.
-In such cases, the conversion rate can mostly be dissatisfactory.
+But in doing so, they underestimate the power of CRO to improve revenue and profitability—all that investment to get the person to your website, small increases in conversion rates have huge impacts on ROI.

 Let’s have a quick look at the major problems with CRO: